What is Ghostable?

 ghostable login

-When you create a Ghostable account, a Personal team is automatically created for you.
-This team is private, cannot be renamed or shared, and is perfect for solo developers working on personal projects.
-All projects and environments in Ghostable belong to a team.
-You can join other teams as a collaborator, or create your own shared teams to organize work by client, organization, or topic.
+When you create a Ghostable account, your first step is to create an organization.
+Organizations act as containers for your projects and environments, and you can belong to multiple organizations to collaborate with different groups or clients.
+All projects and environments in Ghostable belong to an organization.
+You can join other organizations as a collaborator or create your own to organize work by client or topic.

-When working with the Ghostable CLI, you’ll often need to know which team is currently active.
-To check your current team:
+When working with the Ghostable CLI, you’ll often need to know which organization is currently active.
+To check your current organization:

 Collaborators